-Gallbladders that cause pain are usually removed.
+Doctors typically remove gallbladders that cause pain.
 There are no known problems caused by living without a gallbladder.
 Today, most gallbladder surgeries are performed with a laparoscope.
 This instrument shows the surgeon pictures of your gallbladder as it is being removed.
 The minimally invasive procedure allows for a smaller incision and a shorter hospital stay than traditional surgery.

 Some drugs can dissolve stones, eliminating the need for surgery.
 They include:

 - An oral bile acid, ursodeoxycholic acid (Ursodiol), can dissolve cholesterol stones that are quite small (less than 15 mm in diameter).
 The drug is successful in about 40% of patients.